If you are wondering which web design tool you should use to build your own website, here we share the top tools to use.

 Here are some reasons to consider WordPress for your site.

 WordPress is free to download and use.
 These days most web hosts will provide you with a one click installation of WordPress so from a cost and set up perspective it’s an easy choice.
 You can also host wordpress on most standard hosting platforms.

-If you want exceptional performance for a busy WordPress site then maybe consider SSD Hosting.
-SSD means Solid State Drives – if you’re not familiar with this technology then we have prepared a blog post which explains the advantages of SSD Hosting.
+If you want exceptional performance for a busy WordPress site then maybe consider and SSD Hosting package.
+SSD means Solid State Drives – if you’re not familiar with this technology then we have prepared a blog post which explains the advantages of SSD.

 Gentle Learning Curve